Framed configuration spaces and exotic spheres: Introduction

 \subsection{Acknowledgments}

 FM would like to thank Søren Galatius for the many helpful discussions regarding this work.
 AK and MK would like to thank Oscar Randal-Williams for useful conversations.
+MK and FM acknowledge funding from the European Union through an ERC grant (MaFC, 101221003).
 AK acknowledges the support of the Natural Sciences and Engineering Research Council of Canada (NSERC) [funding reference number 512156 and 512250].
 FM is supported by the Danish National Research Foundation through the Copenhagen Center for Geometry and Topology (DNRF151).